XimeraProject/ximeraExamples/README.md

     commands/hooks are (re)defined in the dtx content other than the outcomes.dtx, we would say that the outcome commands are ``touched`` by that dtx file (e.g. in options due to class options).

-# General Structure and Intent of this Repo

 ## Quick Structure Outline

-- .devcontainer folder (For development - if you don't know what this does, then don't touch this).
-    - ``docker-compose.yml`` (Contains the images for ximeraLatex and local server version choices).
-- .github, .vscode, and xmScripts folders (To make codespaces work as intended, don't touch these).
+- `dtxTests` for tests-per-Ximera-dtx-source-file, with subfolders
+    - `Deprecated` for content that is being removed in a future release, see README in folder
+    - `Hardcoded` for content that is not testable, like macros.
+Included so we can easily verify all dtx files are accounted for.
+    - `(DTXFileName)` subfolder for each `(DTXFileName).dtx`, with
+        - ``(DTXFileName).tex file`` (e.g. problem.tex) which contains the most basic tests for the dtx file content.
+        - ``(Additional Testing Feature).tex`` (e.g. ``nesting.tex`` or ``numbering.tex`` in the `problem` folder).
+        - ``(dtxFileName)Test.tex`` is the xourse that tests (dtxFileName) dtx file.
-- compositeTests (for tests of interactions between different dtx file contents, see README in folder.)
+- `compositeTests`  folder for tests of interactions between different dtx file contents, see README in folder.
-    - (composite Test) Folder (folder named for composite testing case).
+    - `(composite Test)` folder named for composite testing case.
         - ``(composite Test)Xourse.tex`` (xourse for the composite test - may also load tests from dtxTests folder).
         - ``variousdtxTests.tex`` (test files for the composite test - should be named for the individual elements of test when possible e.g. ``refToProblemLabel.tex`` and/or ``refToTheoremLabel.tex``)
-- dtxTests
-    - Depreciated (for content that is being removed in a future release, see README in folder)
-    - Hardcoded (for content that is not testable, like macros.
-Included so we can easily verify all dtx files are accounted for.)
-    - (DTXFileName) Folder
-        - ``(DTXFileName).tex file`` (e.g. problem.tex) which contains the most basic tests for the dtx file content.
-        - ``(Additional Testing Feature).tex`` (e.g. ``nesting.tex`` or ``numbering.tex`` in the "problem folder").
-        - ``(dtxFileName)Test.tex`` is the xourse that tests (dtxFileName) dtx file.
-- savedArchive (Contains old test files/content not in current use).
+- `savedArchive` contains old test files/content not in current use.
-    - Templates (Contains templates for adding new files).
+    - `Templates` contains templates for adding new files.

-- xmPictures
-- xmScripts (For development - if you don't know what this does, then don't touch this).
+The repo also has following base Ximera folders and files:
+- `.devcontainer` folder for devcontain er/Codespace setup, with
+    - ``docker-compose.yml`` for the images of ximeraLatex and local server version.
+- `.github` for Github Actions,
+- `.vscode` for VS Code settings
+- `xmPictures` for included pictures
+- `xmScripts` for the xmlatex build setup
-    - config.txt (For changing target url, name, port, etc. For development/testing).
+    - `config.txt` for target url, name, port, etc. For development/testing.
-- global.css (The css code loaded in addition to the server base css).
+- `global.css` for extra online CSS styling (in addition to the server base css).

-## Important Folders At A Glance

-### dtxTests Folder
+### dtxTests Folder at a glance
-The dtxTests folder contains a subfolder for every dtx file in the ximera package (some may be inside the Hardcoded or Depreciated subfolders) Each subfolder contains a tex file with the same name as the dtx folder.
+The `dtxTests` folder contains a subfolder for every dtx file in the ximera package (some may be inside the Hardcoded or Deprecated subfolders) Each subfolder contains a tex file with the same name as the dtx folder.
 This is the basic test for all of the default uses of the elements, so ``problem.tex`` contains all the basic use cases that are tested for the problem environment.